 – Otherwise (sps_temporal_id_nesting_flag is equal to 1), the following applies.

 – For each access unit auA with temporal_id equal to tIdA, an access unit auB with temporal_id equal to tIdB that is less than or equal to tIdA shall not be referenced by inter prediction when there exists an access unit auC with temporal_id equal to tIdC that is less than tIdB, which follows the access unit auB and precedes the access unit auA in decoding order.
 [Ed.
-Note (GJS/YK): It might be better to express the constraint on inter prediction to be a constraint on the final reference picture list.]
+Note (GJS/YK): It might be better to express the constraint on inter prediction to be a constraint on the final reference picture list.

+When sps_max_temporal_layers_minus1 is equal to 0, sps_temporal_id_nesting_flag shall be undefined.

 NOTE 6 – The syntax element sps_temporal_id_nesting_flag is used to indicate that temporal up-switching, i.e., switching from decoding of up to a specific temporal_id tIdN to decoding up to a temporal_id tIdM that is greater than tIdN, is always possible.

-NOTE 7 – sps_temporal_id_nesting_flag shall be undefined if sps_max_temporal_layers_minus1 is equal to 0.